 - You are required by law under most Australian OHS legislation.

-- It will reduce confusion in the event of an emergency, reducing the risk of the emergency escalating and spiraling out of control.
+- It will reduce confusion in the event of an emergency, reducing the risk of the emergency escalating and spiraling out of control – and avoid any legal issues following avoidable accidents.

 - It will allow you to get a situation under control by, for example, containing or extinguishing a fire before it becomes large enough to pose a serious threat.